 For the stately home of Lady Ludlow in Cranford you can easily substitute Swillington House, the seat of the Lowther family, or Oulton Hall, home to the Calverley family for generations.
 For Cranford’s main thoroughfare think of Church Street before it was paved and many of its original stone cottages were demolished.

-Henry Bentley, founder the brewery at Woodlesford, was perhaps like one of the more forward looking characters in Gaskill’s story, a dynamic individual who wanted to profit from the new inventions and processes being discovered almost daily.
+Henry Bentley, founder of the brewery at Woodlesford, was perhaps like one of the more forward looking characters in Gaskill’s story, a dynamic individual who wanted to profit from the new inventions and processes being discovered almost daily.
 Beer was already in his blood and there was also a local connection which brought him to Woodlesford.
 His father, Timothy, had established a brewery at Lockwood near Huddersfield in 1794.
 They were descended from the same family as Richard Bentley, the famous theologian and Master of Trinity College, who was born and brought up in Oulton.

 As his business expanded Timothy bought land close to Swillington Bridge in 1808 and built a maltings to process locally grown barley.
 It’s more than likely that the finished product would have been transported most of the way to Lockwood via Castleford and Wakefield in boats along the Aire and Calder Navigation which had been set up to make the rivers navigable a century earlier.